Country _ Name

 Classification of token/coins in the jurisdiction

-Unlike Switzerland and some other countries, the United States does not have formal classifications of tokens such as securities tokens, digital payment tokens or utility tokens.
-Rather, regulators are utilising common law tests established decades ago, before digital assets even existed, to make a case-by-case fact-based determination as to whether a token is classified as a security, a commodity or anything else.
-The most famous of these tests is from the 1946 United States Supreme Court case SEC v.
-WJ Howey Co., wherein the court found that the sale of plots of an orange grove with a promise to sell the oranges was an investment contract that constitutes a security.
-Under the test more generally, an instrument may be a security if there is an investment of money into a “common enterprise” with an expectation of profits from the efforts of others.
-Another importan
+Unlike some other countries, the United States does not have formal classifications of tokens such as securities tokens, digital payment tokens or utility tokens.
+Rather, regulators have utilized common law tests established decades ago, before digital assets even existed, to make a case-by-case fact-based determination as to whether a token is classified as a security, a commodity or anything else.
+The most commonly applicable of these tests is from the Supreme Court “Howey” case, wherein the court found a sale of a security where an orange grove was being sold with a promise to pick and sell the oranges.
+Under the test more generally, there may be a security if there is an investment of money into a 'common enterprise' with an expectation of profits from the efforts of others.
+In the case of financial instruments that resemble debt, the “Reves. v.
+Ernst & Young” case uses a 'family resemblance' test to determine whether

 Presence of a duty to publish a prospectus bevor offering token/coins to investors